A still from the film 'All We Imagine As Light' The Hindu

 As the Telegraph article informs us, the film centers on Prabha and Anu, two nurses from Kerala navigating the bustling metropolis of Mumbai.
 Their lives, seemingly hemmed in by routine and responsibility, take an unexpected turn.
 A gift from Prabha's estranged husband disrupts the carefully constructed facade, while Anu yearns for a private moment with her boyfriend.
 Their escape to a coastal town becomes a catalyst for transformation, a chance to break free from societal constraints and explore their dreams simmering beneath the surface.

-Kapadia's selection for the In Competition section is more than just a personal victory; it's a moment of great enthusiasm for a new wave of Indian filmmakers pushing boundaries and crafting stories that resonate universally.
+Kapadia's selection for the In Competition section was more than just a personal victory; it was a moment of great enthusiasm for a new wave of Indian filmmakers pushing boundaries and crafting stories that resonate universally.
 It harks back to a golden era when Indian cinema, with its rich narrative-driven portrayal of its cultures, held its own on the international stage.
 Films like Satyajit Ray's Parash Pathar (The Touchstone) and Chetan Anand's Neecha Nagar (Underworld) competed for the Palme d'Or decades ago, paving the way for future generations.
 Kapadia's achievement reignites that legacy, reminding the world of the immense potential brewing within the current generation of Indian filmmakers.